Software Soul Searching

 - The edit button occupied a location that was too prominent.
 So I moved it to the bottom and de-emphasized it by making it a text link without any button chrome.
 Also, you’ll notice that we removed the lines between the categories.
 This is another example of how you can remove something and make the experience better.

 - This is the first time in this article that I’m showing how we handle the editing of categories.
-Pretty standard stuff.

 - I added a way for people to be able to clear the income and start over if they fat-fingered the amount.
 I didn’t need to do testing on this since I did it myself a few times.
+This is one of many advantages of being a daily user of your own software.

 This was a long read.
 I hope it was valuable to designers and others who are interested in the process of software design.
 And of course, we’re not done with the app.
 Heck, we’re just getting started.
 But we’re also proud of what we’ve built so far.